 Customs and Immigration

 The U.S. Coast Guard used to be part of the Department of Transportation but after 9/11 was moved to the Department of Homeland Security.
 Originally, the Coast Guard was a Treasury Department agency called the Revenue Cutter Service concerned with stopping smugglers.
 Its additional duties became ocean/waterways safety and rescue, as well as checking shipping.
 During wartime, the Coast Guard could be moved to the Department of Defense, serving as part of the US Navy while maintaining its status as an independent service, and would also handle coastal and waterway defensenote .
 Since the "War On Drugs", the Coast Guard began to change and now spends 95% of their efforts in drug interdiction.
-US law means that anything between the coast and 3 nautical miles (5.6 km) out is state territory, while beyond that out to international waters is federal territory.
+US law states that anything between the coast and 3 nautical miles (5.6 km) outnote is state territory, while beyond that out to international waters is federal territory.
 Coast Guardsmen also serve on Navy and Marine ships in LEDETs (Law Enforcement DETatchments) to handle any civilian-type boardings and such.
 The Navy and Marines both act as if subject to Posse Comitatus, while the CG is not and does not.
 Port Security Units are also deployed just about everywhere as, well, Port Security.

 The National Guard

 He is vengeance.
 He is the night.
 He has no jurisdiction.
 However, any individual, anywhere in the United States, including a civilian, may arrest a person who commits a felony in their presence.
 Usually they can also arrest for a misdemeanor committed in their presence as well.
 Of course, some random civilian telling you to "stop right there!" lacks the oomph that hearing it from a person with a badge does... and random civilians also tend to not have a gun to back up the demand and handcuffs to make sure you stay stopped, so civilian's arrest is nearly always treated as a joke.
 Ancient right going back to the days of King John and the Magna Carta (note to British readers: you have this right, too) or no, it's the kind of thing that just makes you look kind of ridiculous unless you happen to be able to back it up.
 If you're going to try it, be prepared to physically restrain the guy you're arresting, and be prepared for him to fight back.
 Alternatively, you could take out your cellphone, dial 911, and have the trained people who get paid for doing that sort of thing handle it.
 Guess which option most Americans choose.
 Aside from the issue of needing to make the person submit to a citizen's arrest, once you have been considered to legally do so, you're now responsible for that person...
 Which makes it even less appealing.
 Also, if you're wrong, the person you "arrested" may (depending on the circumstances) be able to sue you for false imprisonment.
 Which makes it really unappealing.

 Other police forces